microsoft/showwhy/README.md

 ### Commands

 - `docker-compose up --build -d`: Start all the containers (UI and Backend with all the dependencies) - Useful for users to start using ShowWhy
-- `docker-compose up --build -d client`: Start only the UI container
+- `docker-compose up --build -d webapp`: Start only the UI container
 - `docker-compose up --build -d reverseproxy`: Start all the containers needed for the backend and proxy for UI (the UI is excluded) - Useful for UI development
 - `docker-compose up --build -d functions`: Start all the containers needed for the backend except the proxy - Useful for backend development